ajorgensen89/api_5/README.md

 ### Profile.
 User can create a profile, add an Avatar image, edit and delete content and view other user's profiles.
 The ability to edit profiles is targeted at each individual user.
 Users will not be able to ammend other profiles.<br>
 <br>
+Having their own profile helps them sort out their own blurbs and keep track of their following counts.

 ### Blurbs.